-Accredited Online Engineering Schools in Texas
+Accredited Online Engineering Degrees in Texas

 In Texas, engineers make up a significant part of the workforce and play an invaluable role across various industries.
 And according to U.S. employment projections, this is likely to continue well into the future.
 In fact, predictions from the Bureau of Labor Statistics (Oct.
 2016) show a four percent expected growth in job openings for engineers nationwide between 2014 and 2024, which amounts to an increase of approximately 65,000 new employment opportunities.
 In Texas specifically, the BLS (May 2016) reported an existing 237,260 engineering and architecture jobs.
 Some of the top-employing subfields in the Lone Star State include civil engineering (26,580 employed), mechanical engineering (19,690), and industrial engineering (16,060).